Hecke correspondences for smooth moduli spaces of sheaves: Dimension estimates

+The main purpose of the present Section is to obtain certain estimates on the dimensions of various strata of the schemes $\fZ_\lambda$ of Definition \ref{def:z}, when $n = |\lambda| \leq 4$.
+In what follows, the \textbf{dimension} of a scheme will refer to the maximum of the dimensions of its irreducible components.
+Consider the map

+which takes a flag \eqref{eqn:z} to $(\CF_n, x_1, \dots, x_n)$.
+The target of this map is smooth but disconnected, with the dimension of its connected components depending linearly on the second Chern class of $\CF_n$.
+Thus, the phrase ``dimension (resp. number of irreducible components) of $\fZ_\lambda$" will refer to the dimension (resp. number of irreducible components) of $\pi^{-1}(C)$ for any fixed connected component $C$ of $\CM \times S^n$.
+The analogous terminology will apply to locally closed subsets of $\fZ_\lambda$. \\

 Any stable sheaf $\CF$ of rank $r > 0$ on a smooth surface is torsion-free, hence it injects into its double dual $\CF \hookrightarrow \CF^{\vee\vee}$.
 The double dual is a reflexive sheaf, hence locally free (over a smooth surface).
-Therefore, we have an injection:
+Therefore, we have an injection

 with $\CV$ locally free.
-Assumption A implies that $\CF$ is stable iff $\CV$ is stable (see Proposition 5.5 of \cite{Univ}), and since stable sheaves over an algebraically closed field are simple, this implies that the inclusion \eqref{eqn:double dual} is unique up to constant multiple.
-The quotient $\CV/\CF$ is supported at finitely many closed points $x_1,...,x_k \in S$, hence:
+Assumption A implies that $\CF$ is stable iff $\CV$ is stable (see \cite[Proposition 5.5]{Univ}), and since stable sheaves over an algebraically closed field are simple, this implies that the inclusion \eqref{eqn:double dual} is unique up to constant multiple.
+The quotient $\CV/\CF$ is supported at finitely many distinct closed points $x_1,\dots,x_k \in S$, hence

 where $\CQ_i$ is a finite length sheaf supported at the closed point $x_i \in S$.
-The length $d_i$ of the sheaf $\CQ_i$ is called the defect of $\CF$ at the point $x_i$, since it measures how far $\CF$ is from being locally free in the vicinity of $x_i$. \\
+The length $d_i$ of the sheaf $\CQ_i$ will be called the \textbf{defect} of $\CF$ at the point $x_i$, since it measures how far $\CF$ is from being locally free in the vicinity of $x_i$. \\

-\begin{definition} Let $\equot_d$ denote the moduli space of quotients of a rank $r$ locally free sheaf $\CV$, which have length $d$ and are supported at a single closed point $x \in S$. \\
+\begin{definition} Let $\equot_d$ denote the moduli space of quotients of a rank $r$ locally free sheaf $\CV$, which have length $d$ and are supported at a given closed point $x \in S$. \\

 \end{definition}

 As the notation suggests, the variety $\quot_d$ does not depend (up to isomorphism) on the choices of $\CV,x,S$, as long as the latter is a smooth surface. \\